Making-with-Code/making-with-code/site/content/courses/cs10/unit_webdesign/project/_index.md

 - `/assets` - you should put in photos into folder
 - `README.md`

 🌐 **If you would like for your project to be live on the web, you must activate Github pages**.
 Every time you push your Github, it will automatically push your website live to: `yourgithubername.github.io`.
-For example, mine is hosted at:[https://emmaqbrown.github.io/](https://emmaqbrown.github.io/).
+For example, the example is hosted at:[https://example_portfolio.github.io/](https://emmaqbrown.github.io/).
 > - Select `Settings` on the repo page
 > - Select `Pages` on the left sidebar
 > - Select `Branch` > `main` > `Save`